 Is there anything I should avoid right after my peel?

 Yes!
 First and foremost, never pick!
-Premature peeling can lead to post inflammatory hyperpigmentation.
-Also you’ll need to avoid the sun for at least two full weeks!
+Picking can lead to post inflammatory hyperpigmentation.
+Also you’ll need to avoid the sun for at least two full weeks.
 This is why peels are more popular in the late fall and winter.
 Avoid heat, saunas, steam rooms and vigorous exercise.
 Overstimulation and heat can flush the skin whereas sweat from exercise can sometimes cause the skin to lift and create the perfect breeding ground for bacteria, causing breakouts to form.
 Avoid chlorinated pools, excessive alcohol consumption and smoking.
 Now is also not the best time to schedule a dental appointment.
 As an added precaution you will be asked to avoid exfoliants for a short period of time.

 How soon can I expect results?